 Job hunting can be a stressful activity, filled with uncertainty - it's difficult to know where to start and what to do.
-At 11 Recruitment, we have put together some advice to help guide you.
+At 11 Recruitment, we have put together some advice to help guide you to get your dream job.

 Where to start

 This will become your wish-list, acting as a reference point when applying for roles.
-This will help ensure that you are not wasting your time by applying for unsuitable positions.
+As such, this will help ensure that you are not wasting your time by applying for unsuitable positions.

-Going into job hunting knowing exactly what you want and what you bring will lead you to success.
+Going into job hunting knowing exactly what you want and what you bring will lead you to success and closer to finding your dream job.

 A different approach to job hunting

 Looking at job boards is the most popular method of job hunting.
 As such, it's highly competitive.
-You could also contact an employment agency directly by emailing them or submitting your CV to their online portal.
+Another method is contacting an employment agency directly by emailing them or submitting your CV to their online portal.
 However, competition here is also high.

 We suggest you take a different approach.